What class do you teach?

 Why did you choose to teach at RVUCOM?

-I have been involved in medical education of residents and medical students since 1996 through the University of Colorado School of Medicine; when Rocky Vista came into being, as an osteopathic physician, I wanted to avail myself of the opportunity.
+I have been involved in the medical education of residents and medical students since 1996 through the University of Colorado School of Medicine; when Rocky Vista came into being, as an osteopathic physician, I wanted to avail myself of the opportunity.
 I liked it so much, RVU eventually became my full-time employment.

 What do you like most about teaching at RVUCOM?